-Lennox mini split systems are a great way to provide compact, yet effective temperature control for your home.
-Some models are built for air conditioning only, while heat pump models can offer both heating and cooling.
+Lennox mini-split systems are a solid way to provide compact, yet effective temperature control for your home.
+Some models are built for air conditioning only, while heat pump models can provide both heating and cooling.

-But no ductless mini split is flawless.
-There’s always a risk your mini split could malfunction.
-To find out what happened, you should locate where the mini split error codes are displayed.
-Understanding what these codes refer to can help ensure fast mini split repair, especially if professional help is necessary.
+But no home comfort system is flawless.
+There’s always a chance your mini-split can malfunction.
+To identify what is malfunctioning, you should locate where the mini-split error codes are displayed.
+Recognizing what these codes refer to can help ensure fast mini-split repair, especially if professional help is needed.

-What the error code means will ultimately rely on the specific model of your mini split system.
-You can check your manual for a guide for what each code means.
-You can also contact the HVAC pros at James Heating & A/C, Inc. Our technicians are trained to recognize these codes in order to provide prompt mini split repair in Lexington.
-Give us a call at 336-853-6070 to book an appointment.
+What each code means will ultimately depend on the specific model of your mini-split system.
+You can review your manual to find a guide for what each code means.
+You can also call the HVAC pros at James Heating & A/C, Inc. Our technicians are trained to recognize these codes in order to deliver prompt mini-split repair in Lexington.
+Give us a call at 336-853-6070 to request an appointment.

-While error codes may differ from model to model, there are some codes you’ll be more likely to come across.
-To identify what your error code might mean, ask yourself the following:
+While error codes can differ from model to model, there are some codes you’ll be more likely to see.
+To learn what your error code might mean, ask yourself the following:

-- Are there other signs of what malfunctioned?
-A strange noise coming from a key component, for example.
+Are there other signs of what is happening?
+A loud noise coming from a key component, for example.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code signifies that communication between the mini split system’s indoor and outdoor units has been hampered.
-It might be facing intermittent connection problems or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will not be able to properly balance indoor temperatures.
+In general, an E1 error code signifies that communication between the mini-split system’s indoor and outdoor units has been disrupted.
+It may be struggling with intermittent connection issues or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will be unable to adequately balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error may stand for a problem with the system’s voltage.
+If you own a mini-split heat pump, an E5 error can indicate a problem with the system’s voltage.
 A repair technician from James Heating & A/C, Inc may refer to it as overcurrent protection.
-Both unusually high or low voltage can result in this error code.
+Both very high or low voltage can create this error code.

 E6 – Indoor / Outdoor Unit Communication